project-khronos/MobilePunch-FrontEnd/README.md

 * Better transistions between fragements
 * More customization within the ammount of available colors
-* Allow users to scale for work with gloves
+* Allow users to scale UI for work with gloves
 * Add a more responsive UI to notify the user of successful additions to the database